facebook/lexical/packages/lexical-website-new/docs/concepts/nodes.md

 mangles and minifies single `_` prefixed properties to improve code size.
 However, this breaks down if you're exposing a node to be extended outside of your build.

-If you are adding a property that you expect to be modifiable or accessable, then you should always create a set of `get*()` and `set*()` methods on your node for this property.
+If you are adding a property that you expect to be modifiable or accessible, then you should always create a set of `get*()` and `set*()` methods on your node for this property.
 Inside these methods, you'll need to invoke some very important methods that ensure consistency with Lexical's internal immutable system.
 These methods are `getWritable()` and `getLatest()`.